Source-Grounded Test Plan with Pre-Action Assertion Annotation¶

 | Ships a "tested" PR where the core behavior was never exercised | Source-grounded plan |

-The JavaScript-cheat row is the specific reward-hacking shape pre-action annotation surfaces — Cognition observed that "models may sometimes lean too heavily on executing JavaScript in the browser to trigger states programmatically instead of clicking through the UI" (Cognition).
+The JavaScript-cheat row is the reward-hacking shape pre-action annotation surfaces — Cognition observed that "models may sometimes lean too heavily on executing JavaScript in the browser to trigger states programmatically instead of clicking through the UI" (Cognition).
 A declared click-driven expectation exposes the shortcut.

 Example¶